dfmadeira/kairoz/README.md

 # kairoz
 Kairoz (from Greek Kairos: the opportune moment for the right action) is a modular framework for System Identification and Control.
+It aims at being a modular estimation framework in which each subsystem reconstructs a different unknown aspect of a dynamical system, enabling progressively more accurate modeling and control.

 It focuses on aligning dynamic models with data to structure deterministic, robust control loops using a modular architecture built in C++ and Python.

 All rights reserved.
 Code is public for portfolio review only; no permission is granted for reuse or modification.